The Art of Being Ordinary

 Astrology

-Our natural desire to be good provides incentive to will our way to the positive side of each sign, planet, and house while avoiding, and therefore projecting, the shadow side on to the world.
+In traditional astrology, our natural desire to be good provides incentive to will our way to the positive side of each sign, planet, and house while avoiding, and therefore projecting, the shadow side on to the world.
 Rob presents both sides of the illusion and cracks open the gate to allow us to see our way out.
-He’s an initiate at heart; it comes through in his unusual view of astrology.
+He has an unusual view of astrology.

 My birthday horoscope brought me back to a time when I was faced with a difficult life choice.
 During my business years, I had quite the reputation.
 I was an expert — a valued authority.
 People treated me with respect and admiration.
 It was actually hard not to think highly of myself.
 Nearly everyday, I received glowing compliments from people in high places.
 I could pick up the phone and make things happen.

-One day, while sitting in my office, I looked at a sign pasted on my computer.
+One day, while sitting in my office, I looked at a quote that I’d pasted on my computer.
 “Be anything; just don’t be ordinary.”
 It was one of those quotes you pick up from inspirational speakers and hear when you attend pump-you-up business conventions.
 I’d read that quote a million times, but this time I had a moment of sanity.
 I thought “What’s wrong with being ordinary?
-Why do I fear it so?”
-I realized that ordinary was like a demon that stood behind me constantly trying to pull me down.
-Saying my magic affirmation was what kept that demon behind me.
+Why do people fear it so?”
+In that moment, I felt that being ordinary was what we were all supposed to be.
+We were conned into playing the superiority game.

 The Choice

 During my time in business, I came to know the ins and outs of the illusion.
 I knew that with force of will, I could reign like a king over others.
 I could win at the illusion game.
-But I realized that little demon would always be there looking for an opening.
+But I had no desire to do that.

-What if this strange pull to ordinary wasn’t really a demon?
-Forcing my will never brought me the peace or freedom I truly desired.
-Oh, I’d leave trails of losers along the way — the Scorpio in me thought that was a divine idea.
-But I didn’t want to live from win-lose anymore.
+What if this strange pull to be ordinary was my True Self?
+Forcing my will had ever brought me the peace or freedom that I truly desired.
+I didn’t want to live from win lose anymore.

-I decided that I would choose ordinary and strip the power from this seeming demon.
-I’d no longer avoid ordinary; I’d dive in.
-At first, I changed my business approach to win-win.
+I decided that I would choose ordinary and strip the power from this seeming collective demon that is so popular in the business world.
+I’d no longer avoid ordinary; I’d dive into it MENTALLY and understand it.
+I’d get rid of all thoughts about superior and inferior.
+After that, I changed my business approach to win-win.
 Eventually, I sold my business and dropped all my prestigious labels.
 It was then that I came to realize why ordinary isn’t a happy state.

-Ordinary (in the illusion) means assuming a feminine role to win-lose powermongers who need losers to win.
+Ordinary (in the illusion) means assuming a feminine role to win-lose power mongers who need losers in order to win.
 Ordinary means suppressing our God-given value and talents so that others can live an inflated life where their talents or knowledge are perceived as extraordinary.
 In the illusion, ordinary people are valued for their ability to obediently worship the elite and to suffer with a smile.
+But that’s not what I found when I let go of the notion of ordinary versus extraordinary.

 Truth